xpack-dev-tools/clang-xpack/README-MAINTAINER.md

 This distribution follows the official
 [LLVM clang](https://github.com/llvm/llvm-project/releases/) releases,
 but only the final patch of each version is released (like 15.0.7).
+The rule is to wait for the new upstream release (like x.0.0), and release the previous one (x-1.0.[567])

 ## How to make new releases